aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA26
-### ✍Throttling and Debouncing: Controlling the rate of function execution
+### ☘️ Throttling and Debouncing: Controlling the rate of function execution

 <div align="right">